Cardamine concatenata (Cut-Leaved Toothwort)

 Distribution map of Cardamine concatenata from Plants of the World Online.
 Facilitated by the Royal Botanic Gardens, Kew.
 Published on the Internet; http://www.plantsoftheworldonline.org/.
 Retrieved on August 3, 2022.

 The above distribution map for Cardamine concatenata is from Plants of the World Online.
 Areas in green are where the species is native.
-The map on the USDA Plants Database is the same but also includes North and South Dakota.
+The map on the USDA Plants Database is the same and also includes North and South Dakota.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.